Abnormalies-SIH-Kiki/SIH-26181-Kiki-Health-Companion/README.md

 - Weather and estimated AQI on the CPCB scale, with stale readings marked or removed.
 - Camera activity checks and guided exercise sessions on the desktop.

-The analytics pipeline and caregiver dashboard also run, but they're separate prototypes for now.
-The pipeline uses generated data, and the dashboard has its own SQLite database.
-Neither receives live wearable telemetry yet.

 ## Hardware and software